 Scientific papers are commonly considered the currency of our field.

-The purpose of this 2-hour-per-week seminar is two-fold:
+The purpose of this 2-hour-per-week seminar is to learn the principles of

 scientific writing and critical thinking.
 These will include the macroscopic

-principles of writing a scientific paper, as well as the nitty-gritty
+methods of writing and reading a scientific paper, as well as the nitty-gritty

 Format & Grading:

-The grading for this course will simply be based on your presentations (one
+The grading for this course will be based on your weekly writing assignments

 Scientific Writing and Communication